 The Harrisonburg-Rockingham Community Services Board (HRCSB) has an immediate need for an Accounting Manager.
 Established in 1972, HRCSB is quasi-governmental agency that specializes in the treatment of behavioral health and developmental disabilities.
 The ideal candidate will have thorough knowledge of accounting, payroll processes, accounts payable and accounts receivable practices and procedures; thorough technical knowledge of accounting practices; skills in effective supervision of technical areas with the ability to ensure staff accountability, efficiency, accuracy, productivity and effective interactions with staff and clients; ability to plan the work of , supervise, and evaluate the work of professional staff; ability to communicate effectively orally and in writing; exceptional interpersonal skills to obtain and clarify complex information; and obtain the cooperation of others within and outside of the agency.
 This position reports to HRCSB Chief Financial Officer.

 Seeking a talented individual with a passion for information technology and experience in the area of application administration.
 Primary responsibilities include management of the agency’s Enterprise Resource Program (Munis ERP) for finance and human resource management.
 Specific duties will include account management, application support and development, training and user support.
-Requires a knowledge of application administration, technical aptitude, and financial and human resource operations.
+Requires a knowledge of application administration, technical aptitude, with a knowledge of financial and/or human resource operations preferred.
 Experience with HRIS/Finance systems or Munis ERP a plus.
 Excellent interpersonal and teamwork skills required.

 Full-time position offering competitive salary and generous benefits, including health insurance, retirement, life insurance, and paid leave